Taut foliations, left-orders, and pseudo-Anosov mapping tori

 Technology for deciding conditions (1) and (3) is well developed; for example, Dunfield verified the equivalence of (1) and (3) for 99.8\% of the manifolds in his census of ${\sim}300,000$ small hyperbolic rational homology spheres \cite{dunfield_floer_2019}.
 Techniques for deciding (2) are harder to come by.
 For every non-left-orderable group, there is a finite length certificate proving its non-left-orderability.
-On the other hand, left-orderability is not known to be decidable.
-Here are a few practical methods for proving the left-orderability of 3-manifold group:
+On the other hand, left-orderability is not known to be decidable for three-manifold groups.
+See Calegari and Dunfield \cite{calegari_laminations_2003} for a discussion\plabel{fix2:2}.
+Here are a few practical methods for proving the left-orderability of a 3-manifold group:

-\begin{itemize} \item Try to lift $\PSL(2,\R)$ representations of $\pi_1(M)$ to $\widetilde{\PSL(2,\R)}$ which acts on the the universal cover of the circle at infinity in $\mathbb{H}^2$ \cite{eisenbud_transverse_1981,culler_orderability_2018}. \item If $M$ has a taut foliation, try to lift Thurston's action of $\pi_1(M)$ on $S^1$ to an action on $\R$.
-This works whenever the Euler class of the plane field tangent to the foliation vanishes \cite[Section~7]{calegari_laminations_2003} \cite[Section~5]{boyer_taut_2019}. \item We say that a foliation $\F$ is \emph{$\R$-covered} if the leaf space of the lift of $\F$ to the universal cover of $M$ is homeomorphic to $\R$ (e.g. in the case of the foliation of a fibered 3-manifold by fiber surfaces).
+\begin{itemize} \item Try to lift $\PSL(2,\R)$ representations of $\pi_1(M)$ to $\widetilde{\PSL(2,\R)}$ which acts on the the universal cover of the circle at infinity in $\mathbb{H}^2$.
+See Eisenbud et al or Culler-Dunfield for examples of this technique\cite{eisenbud_transverse_1981,culler_orderability_2018}. \item If $M$ has a taut foliation, try to lift Thurston's action of $\pi_1(M)$ on $S^1$ to an action on $\R$.
+This works whenever the Euler class of the plane field tangent to the foliation vanishes.
+See Calegari-Dunfield or Boyer-Clay for examples of this technique \cite[Section~7]{calegari_laminations_2003} \cite[Section~5]{boyer_taut_2019}. \item We say that a foliation $\F$ is \emph{$\R$-covered} if the leaf space of the lift of $\F$ to the universal cover of $M$ is homeomorphic to $\R$ (eg in the case of the foliation of a fibered 3-manifold by fiber surfaces).
 Since $\pi_1(M)$ always acts on the leaf space, we get an action on $\R$. \end{itemize}

 The third technique is appealing since it directly uses the transverse geometry of the foliation, but is limited in generality since most taut foliations are not $\R$-covered.
 In this paper, we demonstrate a method for improving the third technique to work for more general taut foliations.
 We study a family of 3-manifolds with taut foliations which are not $\R$-covered, but whose leaf spaces admit a map to $\R$ such that the action of $\pi_1$ descends to an action on $\R$.
 The question of the existence of taut foliations and left-orderings compatible in this sense was first raised by Thurston \cite[Section~8.1]{calegari_problems_2002}\cite{thurston_three-manifolds_1997}.